samcooler/flame_art/flamatik/README.md

 On windows, you may need to required the C++ build tools in order to get the tools `netifaces` requires.
 This can be done through `choco install visualcpp-build-tools` or by installing Visual Studio Code, and installing the C++ package, and correctly adding to path.

+# Architecture / operational reminder

+The Flamatik program is intended to be used with the flame_art controller.
+FLamatik sends packets to the different controllers, which have nozzles and solenoids, to make fire.

+**It is important to use the correct configuration file**.
+The sculpture will be "mapped" with particular outputs on particular physical addresses.
+If you need to remap the scupture and tune the continuous values, please check out the `lc_test` directory, which will allow you to specify the "raw" nozzle numbers and "raw" range values for mapping and tuning.

+Flamatik is part of several different programs.
+The simulator acts as a virtual controller, the launchpad code is for a specific model of midi controller, etc. Please see the readme in the project directory for a tour of all these programs.

+The code is meant to be run on a headless system, like a raspberry pi, with a captive network.
+Because of the nature of the sculpture (free swinging), that is usually a wifi network.
+Broadcast is used over this network, and it is not connected to the internet.

+Flamatik has the idea of a pattern, which is a "user" written program which will send these control messages.
+These are written with an abstract map of nozzle numbers (see below) and with a range of 0.0 - 1.0 for the continuous valves.
+Configuration here maps those abstract locations to physical controllers and offsets.
+There are usually 3 physical controllers on different IP addresses, so the mapping also has to build packets for each.

+There is also the idea of a "playlist", which is a list of patterns and their timing.
+This functionality is controlled by starting flamatik with a `-l` command and the playlist to run.
+These are written in json thus typically have a .json extension.
+See below for further info.

+There exists a listener for OSC control.
+This allows an outside element such as a MIDI controller or a strange stainless object to make poofs.
+OSC supports two basic commands: poof a nozzle, and change patterns.
+The "nozzle" function can be disabled, but is otherwise a hardcoded system.
+Eventually abstracting the "button" function to do other things than change pattern or fire poofer might be envisioned.

+Flamatik also outputs a status JSON.
+This is to drive things like lights on a midi controller, thus allowing the midi controller to represent what pattern is running, and what solenoids should be operating.

+THere are specific options for the nozzle to apply a change to.
+These are "per pattern" and some patterns use some parameters, some don't.
+There's no real guide to this, you have to go read a pattern and see what it does.

+# Basic operation

+You will probably need the following options:

+## -p PATTERN one of (currently):

+    aperture appoof comet equator_imu_ortho equator_imu_single equator_wave fast
+    group manual multiwave point_up poof pulse random_equator_spin_poof random_nozzle_poof
+    random_star_fade random_star_poof random_star_spin_poof random_star_with_opposites_fade
+    random_star_with_opposites_poof rings snake snake_retreat soliwave start stop test_equators
+    test_halos test_neighbors test_oppo

+There is actually some fairly fancy code that dynamically determins this based on the patterns in the directory.
+Also see pattern atlas in this directory.

+## -l PLAYLIST

+This takes a playlist file, instead of a single pattern.
+Some examples checked in include `playlist.json` and similar.

+## -a ADDRESS

+RARELY USED.
+Where to listen to OSC from controllers.
+Typically leave off to listen to broadcast.

+## -b BROADCAST

+RARELY USED.
+Send status to this broadcast address.

+## -f FPS

+This is used more in debugging to tune the output.

+## pattern parameters

+There are a few parameters listed in the help file such as `nozzle` and `group`.
+All parameters that aren't otherwise known by flamatik are passed through to the pattern.

 # Patterns